 Due to the recent market developments following the credit crisis that affected all countries the Group operates in, credit risk has become one of the most important factors that might affect the Group's results in the future.
-Despite the fact that the Group has managed to credit insure a large portion of its receivables, credit insurance companies are nowadays more risk averse and they are cancelling and/or withdrawing credit limits to customers.
+Despite the fact that the Group has managed to credit insure a large portion of its receivables, credit insurance companies are still reluctant to credit insure certain countries and customers.
 As a result the Group is exposed to more credit risk and the ability of the Group to analyse and assess its credit risk is of extremely high importance.